samgarcia3/Combating-Covid-19-Misinformation/README.md

 # Combating-Covid-19-Misinformation
-This project focusing on combating Covid-19 falsehoods using Natural Language Processing (NLP)
+This project focuses on combating Covid-19 falsehoods using Natural Language Processing (NLP), Machine Learning, and Statistical Algorithms.